 - Outdoor play

-Chautauqua Institution will communicate with registrants regarding 2022 COVID-19 protocols for Youth and Family Programs prior to the 2022 Summer Assembly, likely in early June.
+Chautauqua Institution will communicate with registrants regarding COVID-19 protocols for Youth and Family Programs prior to the Summer Assembly.
 The protocols will be developed according to industry best practices, the most recent data and applicable regulations, and subject to change throughout the summer if and when those factors change.

 Built in 1921, the Chautauqua Children’s School pioneered the concept of nursery school education.
 Additions to the building made in 1926, 1947 and 1969 were followed by a full renovation and expansion in 1994 to its present size and capacity.

 Children enrolled in the Children’s School may ride the special bus to and from the school.
 Please take your child to Children’s School on the first day of attendance to receive specific bus stop information.
 If you are walking with your child, please be especially careful near the school and the areas designated for bus pick-up and drop-off.

 If driving your child (from outside the grounds), you must enter via the Turner Gate, turn right on to Palestine, then make a left and park along Hedding.
 You may leave your car there briefly while you walk your child to the school.
 For the safety of our children, do not drive directly to the school or park in any area other than Hedding Avenue.

 (NOTE: The below schedule time is morning pick up time | location | afternoon drop off time.)